 For any UX designer, the main aim is centered around,

-“Making and delivering an experience to the user based on their expectations.”
+“Making and delivering a design experience to the user based on their expectations.”

 A not-so-recent example with us is the UXNOW conference, held in Delhi in 2020.
 Just before the shroud of covid-19 fell over.
 Where our senior UX designer, Mr. Jaikant Singh held the dais and addressed the audience.